Transfinder rang in 2018 by celebrating 20 consecutive years of growth after seeing revenue increase by 8 percent last year.

 Transfinder added 184 new clients in 2017 and increased revenue to $13.67 million, the company announced on Wednesday.
 In all the company has nearly 2,000 clients.
-Transfinder attributed the growth to the launch of four new products – Fleetfinder, Cityfinder, Routefinder Go and Wayfinder – as well as providing customers with quicker software upgrades and the ability to target larger school districts.
+Transfinder attributed the growth to the launch of four new products—Fleetfinder, Cityfinder, Routefinder Go and Wayfinder—and providing customers with quicker software upgrades and the ability to target larger school districts.

 Transfinder President and CEO Antonio Civitella said the company refined its process “like a fine-tuned engine” in development projects between R&D teams in Schenectady, New York, and Shanghai, China, which resulted in the quicker turnarounds on upgrades of existing products and new product development.

 For the year, he said customer support staff resolved 85 percent of customer questions within 24 hours.
 The busy summer months saw 90 percent of the tickets closed in 24 hours, and 99 percent of all support calls were answered in person rather than being transferred to voice mail.